 - Feeling fatigued or in poor health

-Some cases of kidney cancer can be passed down from one generation to the next.
+A small number of kidney cancer can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.